Atlas

 LinkedIn ingestion

-Proxycurl API pulls structured profile data — work history, education, connections, shared groups.
+LinkedIn profile data is batch-imported as structured JSON — work history, education, connections, shared groups.
 Each profile becomes a node; shared experiences (same company, same university, co-investors) become edges.
 The pipeline runs nightly against a watchlist of ~2,000 profiles, with incremental updates for new connections.

 • Weight — interaction strength (co-invested > same company > same university > shared connection)